 The rise of the Pentcostal movement of the late 19th and early 20th century was God's grace to bring the church back to the whole word of God, the whole gospel of the early church, after the gospel had been rationed and changed continually by Rome, and then rationed also by the Reformers.
-Of course, much of the Pentecostal movement has also adopted the prosperity Gospel of the 20th century so what was supposed to be a correction and return to the whole penterating word has largely become another business first superficial denomination.
+Of course, much of the Pentecostal movement has also adopted the prosperity Gospel of the mid to late 20th century so what was supposed to be a correction and return to the whole penterating word has largely become another business first superficial denomination.

 This all culminates in the "False Prophet" endtime church of Revelation13, which is not just about one church or denomination, but is an ongoing Nicolaitan church system that controls and dominates people.
 It began in Smyrna in th late first century, and still lives on today when it is more powerful than ever.

 By "false prophet" church the bible doesn't mean that every individual church or pastor in the politics and business first church system is a false prophet.
 What it means is that the "false prophet" church will not preach the whole gospel.
 They will not stick to what what the Word says about salvation.
 Instead they change it to suit their political and business interests.

 Revelation13,11ff describes this False Prophet church as the "second beast" (Revelation16,13;19,20; 20,10 use the term "false prophet") of the endtime church, not one man, but a Babylonian political and business church, Protestant and Roman, denominational and non denominational, independent or whatever flavor or construal, it's the same "false prophet" entity.